-OBJECTIVE-D: Prevent and Treat Coinfections (OIs)
+OBJECTIVE-D: Prevent and Treat Coinfections

-Develop and evaluate new agents and strategies for diagnosis, prevention, and treatment of the most significant coinfections in the context of HIV disease in domestic and international settings and across the lifespan of HIV-infected individuals, including tuberculosis (TB), malaria, hepatitis C virus (HCV), hepatitis B virus (HBV), human papillomavirus (HPV), Kaposi's sarcoma herpesvirus (KSHV), and Epstein-Barr virus (EBV).
+Develop and evaluate new agents and strategies for diagnosis, prevention, and treatment of the most significant coinfections in the context of HIV disease in domestic and international settings and across the lifespan of HIV-infected individuals, including, but not limited to, tuberculosis (TB), malaria, hepatitis C virus (HCV), hepatitis B virus (HBV), and Kaposi's sarcoma herpesvirus (KSHV).
 Develop and evaluate new therapeutic agents and strategies to prevent and treat drug-resistant coinfections, particularly TB.